 - Carney Complex

 MEN1 – Mainly involved the 3 Ps, Pituitary, Pancreas and Parathyroid.
 The pituitary tumours are primarily Prolactinomas, the pancreatic tumours are mainly PPomas, Gastrinomas and Insulinoma.
 Many also have association with Zollinger-Ellinson syndrome (ZES).
-Read more here.
 Sometimes known as Wermer Syndrome.
+Associated with the MEN1 gene.

 SDHx mutations/Hereditary pheochromocytoma/paraganglioma syndromes